robmarano/robmarano.github.io/courses/ece251/2025/weeks/week_03/notes_week_03.md

 endmodule
 ```

+Using the `adder` in other modules, like a test bench.

 ```verilog
 // code below would be in a test bench or another module's definition.
 // Instantiating the adder with different widths: